rng-guy/NFSMWBartender/APPENDIX.md

 * The helicopter uses whatever HeliStrategy you set in VltEd.

-* Bartender replaces vehicles that don't exist in the game with `copheli`.
+* Bartender replaces vehicles that don't exist in VltEd with `copheli`.

 * Bartender replaces vehicles that aren't helicopters with `copheli`.